-Add all of the ingredients to a blender and blend for 1 minute until the batter is smooth.
-Pour into a 9″ x 2″ deep pie plate and bake.
+- STEP 1 – Add all of the ingredients (see the recipe card below) to a blender and blend for 30 seconds until the batter is smooth.

 Yes.
 This is a refrigerated pie, so after you’re done enjoying a slice or two, cover it with plastic wrap and store it in the refrigerator.
 This pie will keep for up to 4 days in the refrigerator, so don’t worry about any leftovers!